 - supply a copy of a current, legal ID showing proof of age;

-- complete the Temporary Technician Body Art License Application (PDF: 203KB/4 pages); and
+- complete the Temporary Technician Body Art License Application (PDF); and

-If you change your supervisor, you must notify us by completing a Temporary Technician Supervisor Change Application (PDF: 198KB/3 pages) with the signature of your new supervisor.
+If you change your supervisor, you must notify us by completing a Temporary Technician Supervisor Change Application (PDF) with the signature of your new supervisor.
 If your original temporary license has not expired, you do not need to pay an additional fee for this change.

 Length of Licensure: Temporary technician licenses are valid for one year.
-Currently Minnesota Statute allows for one renewal per discipline (piercing, tattoo).
+Currently Minnesota Statute allows for two renewals.